AnasProgrammer2/mugib-ai-support/README.md

 ## ⭐ Support

-If you like the vision, consider starring ⭐ the repo.

-We’re building the future of AI support.

----

-## ⭐ Support

-If you like the project, consider starring ⭐ the repo.
+If you find this project interesting, consider starring ⭐ the repository.

-It helps a lot.
+It helps us grow and reach more developers.